Customizing an Akri Installation

 Using helm upgrade

 A Configuration can be modified by using the helm upgrade command.
 It upgrades an existing release according to the values provided, only updating what has changed.
 Simply modify your helm install command to reflect the new desired state of Akri and replace helm install with helm upgrade.
-Using the ONVIF protocol implementation as an example, say an IP camera with IP address 10.0.0.1 is malfunctioning and should be filtered out of discovery, the following command could be run:
+Using the ONVIF protocol implementation as an example, say you want to set the capacity of discovered cameras to 3:

 helm upgrade akri akri-helm-charts/akri \